chevereto/v3-docs/settings/image-upload.md

 ## Watermark percentage

-The watermark size expresed in percentage of the target area.
+The watermark size expressed in percentage of the target area.

 ## Watermark margin